What happens when you win a lemon law settlement?

-The answer should be fairly simple, refund of your purchase price or replacement of the defective vehicle with one that works.
-Sometimes the answer is not this straightforward.
+The answer should be fairly simple: a full refund of your purchase price or replacement of the defective vehicle with one that works.
+But, sometimes the answer is not this straightforward.

 After taking the time to win your lemon case, here are three things you must know in order to get rightly compensated.

 1. You Have a Choice to Accept a Replacement Vehicle or a Refund